strapi/strapi/docs/3.0.0-beta.x/advanced/hooks.md

 ### Custom hooks

 The framework allows to load hooks from the project directly without having to install them from npm.
-It's great way to take advantage of the features of the hooks system for code that doesn't need to be shared between apps.
+It's a great way to take advantage of the features of the hooks system for code that doesn't need to be shared between apps.
 To achieve this, you have to create a `./hooks` folder at the root of your project and put the hooks into it.

 ```
 /project